2015 Venezuelan parliamentary election: Electoral system

-Starting from 2015, the 167 members of the National Assembly were elected by a mixed majoritarian system; 113 members were elected by First-past-the-post voting in 87 constituencies.
+Starting from 2015, the 167 members of the National Assembly were elected by a mixed majoritarian system; 113 members were elected by plurality block voting in 87 constituencies.
 A total of 51 seats were elected by closed list proportional representation based on the 23 states and the Capital District.
 Seats were allocated using the d'Hondt method.
 The remaining three seats were reserved for indigenous peoples, and were elected by the community.

 The opposition coalition held primaries on 17 May in 33 of the 87 electoral districts, choosing candidates for 42 seats; 125 additional candidates were expected to be hand-picked by 'consensus' among party leaders, though the rules were later changed to require 40% of opposition candidates to be women and barred some popular opposition candidates from running, a move that experts called unconstitutional.
 The PSUV held primaries in all 87 electoral districts on 28 June with the Bolivarian government stating there was a participation of 3,162,400 voters, though some observing the primaries noticed a large decrease of voters to less than 1 million participating, or about 10% of PSUV members.